Understanding Florida's Zero Tolerance DUI Laws

 Navigating the Underage DUI Legal Process in Florida

-Underage DUIs do not go through the standard criminal DUI process; instead, they are handled through an administrative process conducted by the Florida Department of Highway Safety and Motor Vehicles.
+Underage DUIs do not always go through the standard criminal DUI process; instead, they are often handled through an administrative process conducted by the Florida Department of Highway Safety and Motor Vehicles.
 If an underage driver is pulled over for drunk driving but refuses a breathalyzer, blood, or another chemical BAC test, he or she is subject to an automatic license seizure and suspension of 12 to 18 months (depending on various factors).

 What Is a DUI Hardship License?